 Art in Architecture

-Christopher Sproat's red neon art installation is located in the portico of the Kastenmeier Courthouse.
-The untitled piece contrasts with the building's rich blue facade.
-To see more photos and details of federal artwork, see America's Fine Arts Collection.
+Christopher Sproat's untitled red neon art installation is located in the portico of the Kastenmeier Courthouse.
+The color of the arwork contrasts with the building's rich blue facade.
+For more photos and details of federal artwork, see America's Fine Arts Collection.